Commonly Used Dart Libraries

 If you write servers or command-line applications, check out dart:io and related libraries.

-Learn more: Dart VM
+Learn more: server-side Dart

 If you write mobile apps, check out Flutter.
 The core libraries distributed with the Flutter SDK are documented at docs.flutter.io.
 To import these libraries, follow the instructions in Importing libraries from packages.